retruxstudio/hycam/README.md

 ## App setup

-hycam app available in python-based and windows app.
+Hycam app available in python-based and windows app.
 For the windows app, you can easily install it by running the `hycamsetup.exe` file.
 And for the python-based, you should have all of the requirements shown below before use it:

 - Python 3.9.7+
 - Mediapipe 0.8.9+